Updated, June 2016, May 2017, July 2023

-Sometimes I see something so mysterious and compelling — like “Ice cream, bisque of black bread, a la Delmonico” — that I need to track down its story.
-Most of the time, I lose interest or have no hope of finding the answer, but sometimes lightning strikes and I find the answer.
+When I saw “Ice cream, bisque of black bread, a la Delmonico” on an old menu, I knew I needed to track down its story.
+Usually when this happens I lose interest or get nowhere finding the answer, but sometimes lightning strikes and I find the answer.

 My initial internet searches came up empty.
 Soon, though, my luck changed, thanks to some old “old media.”
 I was sorting through my collection of old Saveur magazines (preparing to give most of them away) and one of the covers announced “Dinners from Old New York.”
 As luck would have it, the article — “Grand Cuisine” by Richard Horwich — was all about the long-gone New York restaurant called Delmonico’s.
 Delmonico’s, as in the a la Delmonico part of the bisque of black bread menu item.

-In his article, Horwich mentions a famous cookbook written around the end of the 19th century by a long-time Delmonico’s chef named Charles Ranhofer.
+Horwich mentions a famous cookbook written around the end of the 19th century by a long-time Delmonico’s chef named Charles Ranhofer.
 This book — The Epicurean — has been digitized by Google Books and the full text is available at Hathi Trust.
-After a lot of clicking and waiting for pages to load, I found the recipe on page 987!
-It is called Pumpernickel Rye Bread Ice Cream and mysteriously grouped with cinnamon and ginger ice cream.
-Here’s is a scan of the page (the plain text of the recipe is in the reference section):
+After a lot of clicking and waiting for pages to load, I found the recipe on page 987: Pumpernickel Rye Bread Ice Cream.
+Here’s is a scan of the page (the plain text of the recipe is in the reference section)2:

 I am guessing that they renamed the dish on the whale meat menu to align with the food conservation message, i.e., to contrast it with the white bread that was discouraged during the war.